sanjayg96/local_invoice_intelligence/README.md

 This project is both an implementation and an experiment: how close can practical local models get to frontier API models on a real document extraction task?

+The more important result is this: **GPT-5.5 itself never broke 85%.** The ceiling here is more about the task and not about which model you pick.
+And local models are already at that ceiling.

+---

 ## Why This Matters

 Invoice extraction is harder than it looks.
 Vendor names, addresses, totals, and issue dates appear in inconsistent layouts, across multiple pages, near distracting line items, subtotals, taxes, remittance blocks, and OCR noise.